TIBHannover/oersi-setup/README.md

 ## Installation / Update

+The latest stable version is available in the master-branch.
+We do not offer older versions.

 The installation processes will install all components that are necessary to run _oersi_ (sql-db, elasticsearch, logstash, tomcat, nginx, etc).
 To avoid conflicts, it is recommended that no other applications / processes are running on the target system.

 Depending on the scenario, there are different possibilities to install _oersi_.
 To test the index a little bit with minimal effort, you can use a [local installation in the local VirtualBox VM](#run-it-locally-with-virtualbox) via vargant.
 The other installation methods are suitable for installing the index on an existing system that is accessible via ansible.
 Of these, the [installation via gitlab-ci](#automatic-installation-via-gitlab-ci) is clearly recommended.